adityanairneuro/claustrum/README.md

 ## License

-Bento is licensed through Nanyang Technological University; redistribution and use for academic and other non-commercial purposes, with or without modification, are permitted provided that conditions of the license are met
+Claustrum Classifier is licensed through Nanyang Technological University; redistribution and use for academic and other non-commercial purposes, with or without modification, are permitted provided that conditions of the license are met

 ---